-When it broke but I was completely shocked by the amount of people coming forward.
-I had just finished school and started a first job, and moved out of my small village to a big city.
+When the movement started getting popular, I was completely shocked by the amount of people coming forward.
+I had just finished school and started my first job, and moved out of my small village to a big city.
 I worked in the fashion industry, where no one was talking about it.
 The majority of people who worked there were guys and the way they spoke about women was horrible.
 They’d say things to me like, ‘oh, you’re so small, I can’t believe you actually have stretch marks’.
-At uni guys would be bragging about girls they’d slept with who were so drunk they couldn’t get up and I was just there thinking, 'that’s rape.' #MeToo made me much more aware that these things were as common as they are.
-I went to art school so thankfully a lot of girls and guys were talking about #MeToo – a lot of work was influenced by the movement – but if I was at another uni I don’t think it would’ve been a proper conversation.
+In school guys would be bragging about girls they’d slept with who were so drunk they couldn’t get up and I was just there thinking, that’s rape. #MeToo made me much more aware that these things were as common as they are.
+I went to art school so thankfully a lot of girls and guys were talking about #MeToo—a lot of work was influenced by the movement—but if I was at another school I don’t think it would’ve been a conversation.

-I think #MeToo should have been more inclusive of men – I saw some men be shut down.
+I think #MeToo should have been more inclusive of men—I saw some men being shut down.
 They’d come out and say they got groped in a bar or something and women would say, ‘You haven’t been spiked or raped, like me, have you?’
 That’s how things have to change.

 I wish #MeToo had happened before I went to school.
-Our school was massive, and I always remember one of the sixth form boys was really creepy with me when I was really young.
+Our school was huge, and I always remember an older boy who was really creepy with me when I was really young.
 I think if I’d known then about #MeToo I could’ve told an adult.

 Sam, 19, Essex

-I don’t think teachers took any conversations seriously – they just joked about it if it did come up.
-It made the girls who were involved at all in those chats understand, but most people thought it wasn’t anything to do with us and went too far, which made people even more think that it was relevant.
+I don’t think teachers took any conversations seriously—they just joked about it if it did come up.
+It made the girls who were involved at all in those chats understand, but most people thought it didn’t have anything to do with us and went too far, which made people even more think that it was relevant.
 People where I’m from can be surprisingly conservative.
 It doesn’t surprise me at all when people my age don’t know about it because if you weren’t on Twitter or looking at the news every day, why would you engage?
 It doesn’t feel for us.

 Amy, 20, London

 I can’t recall anyone I know of or from my school coming forward, but then they haven’t had exposure of the workplace and what have you.
-For my generation it was more about shocking us and widening our idea of what was happening, showing us what a large problem it was.
-It’s definitely normalised it for us younger people to talk about sexual assault and stuff.
+For my generation, it was more about shocking us and widening our idea of what was happening—showing us what a large problem it was.
+It’s definitely normalized it for us younger people to talk about sexual assault and stuff.